SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 You can use `-p` to "practice" running the generator (no files are written/changed).

-Non-Vue.js-based tasks use the standard rails routes/controller/views directory structure.
+Non-Vue.js-based tasks use the standard Rails routes/controller/views directory structure.

-Vue.js app files are located in `app/javascript/vue/tasks/` - for example the generator command above will create a file `app/javascript/vue/tasks/labels/print_labels/app.vue` where you can start writing your Vue app.
+Vue.js app files, on the other hand, are located in `app/javascript/vue/tasks/` - for example the generator command above will create a file `app/javascript/vue/tasks/labels/print_labels/app.vue` where you can start writing your Vue app.

-Another difference: while pure-rails tasks will typically get access to controller data via html.erb files, Vue-based tasks will instead retrieve that data via ajax calls to controller actions which will return json data from json.jbuilder view files.
+Another difference: while pure-Rails tasks will typically get access to controller data via html.erb files, Vue-based tasks will instead retrieve that data via ajax calls to controller actions which will return json data from json.jbuilder view files.
 In TaxonWorks those collections of ajax routines are referred to as endpoints, e.g. there's an Otu endpoint at `app/javascript/vue/routes/endpoints/Otu.js` for retrieving Otu-related data.
-If you're writing a task related to a new model, one of your first tasks will likely be creating a new enpoint for your model so that you can retrieve data from it in your task.
+If you're writing a task related to a new model, one of your first tasks will likely be creating a new endpoint for your model so that you can retrieve data from it in your task.